VO1D-H3ART/Flow-Cytometery-3D-graphing/README.md

 # Flow-Cytometery-3D-graphing
-This will graph flow cytometry data from .xlsx files or .csv using pything
+This will graph flow cytometry data from .xlsx files or .csv using python